saltstack-formulas/template-formula/docs/README.rst

 .. contents::
    :local:

-``template``
+``TEMPLATE``
 ^^^^^^^^^^^^

 *Meta-state (This is a state that includes other states)*.

-This installs the template package, manages the template configuration file and then starts the associated template service.
+This installs the TEMPLATE package, manages the TEMPLATE configuration file and then starts the associated TEMPLATE service.

-``template.package``
+``TEMPLATE.package``
 ^^^^^^^^^^^^^^^^^^^^

-This state will install the template package only.
+This state will install the TEMPLATE package only.

-``template.config``
+``TEMPLATE.config``
 ^^^^^^^^^^^^^^^^^^^

-This state will configure the template service and has a dependency on ``template.install`` via include list.
+This state will configure the TEMPLATE service and has a dependency on ``TEMPLATE.install`` via include list.

-``template.service``
+``TEMPLATE.service``
 ^^^^^^^^^^^^^^^^^^^^

-This state will start the template service and has a dependency on ``template.config`` via include list.
+This state will start the TEMPLATE service and has a dependency on ``TEMPLATE.config`` via include list.

-``template.clean``
+``TEMPLATE.clean``
 ^^^^^^^^^^^^^^^^^^

 *Meta-state (This is a state that includes other states)*.

-this state will undo everything performed in the ``template`` meta-state in reverse order, i.e. stops the service, removes the configuration file and then uninstalls the package.
+this state will undo everything performed in the ``TEMPLATE`` meta-state in reverse order, i.e. stops the service, removes the configuration file and then uninstalls the package.

-``template.service.clean``
+``TEMPLATE.service.clean``
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

-This state will stop the template service and disable it at boot time.
+This state will stop the TEMPLATE service and disable it at boot time.

-``template.config.clean``
+``TEMPLATE.config.clean``
 ^^^^^^^^^^^^^^^^^^^^^^^^^

-This state will remove the configuration of the template service and has a dependency on ``template.service.clean`` via include list.
+This state will remove the configuration of the TEMPLATE service and has a dependency on ``TEMPLATE.service.clean`` via include list.

-``template.package.clean``
+``TEMPLATE.package.clean``
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

-This state will remove the template package and has a depency on ``template.config.clean`` via include list.
+This state will remove the TEMPLATE package and has a depency on ``TEMPLATE.config.clean`` via include list.

-``template.subcomponent``
+``TEMPLATE.subcomponent``
 ^^^^^^^^^^^^^^^^^^^^^^^^^

 *Meta-state (This is a state that includes other states)*.

-This state installs a subcomponent configuration file before configuring and starting the template service.
+This state installs a subcomponent configuration file before configuring and starting the TEMPLATE service.

-``template.subcomponent.config``
+``TEMPLATE.subcomponent.config``
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-This state will configure the template subcomponent and has a dependency on ``template.config`` via include list.
+This state will configure the TEMPLATE subcomponent and has a dependency on ``TEMPLATE.config`` via include list.

-``template.subcomponent.config.clean``
+``TEMPLATE.subcomponent.config.clean``
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-This state will remove the configuration of the template subcomponent and reload the template service by a dependency on ``template.service.running`` via include list and ``watch_in`` requisite.
+This state will remove the configuration of the TEMPLATE subcomponent and reload the TEMPLATE service by a dependency on ``TEMPLATE.service.running`` via include list and ``watch_in`` requisite.

 Testing